-Data is encrypted at rest using AES-256 encryption algorithm.
-Data is encrypted end-to-end between the user's device and AWS and Google Cloud platform using SSL.
+Data is encrypted at rest using AES-128 encryption algorithm.
+Data is encrypted end-to-end between the user's device and AWS using SSL.

 Every protected object is encrypted with a unique encryption key.
 This object key itself is then encrypted with a regularly rotated master key.
 Additional security is provided by storing the encrypted data and encryption keys in different hosts.

-All data collected is physically hosted with Amazon Web Services and Google Cloud in their data center in North Virginia USA.
+All data collected is physically hosted with Amazon Web Services in their data center in North Virginia USA.

-- Instances running on the same physical machine are isolated from each other via the Xen hypervisor (AWS) and KVM hypervisor (Google Cloud).
+- Instances running on the same physical machine are isolated from each other via the Xen hypervisor (AWS).